KiteBoarder/SystemDesign/README.md

 13 systems design videos on history

 - 3/26/2020 (X): very low volume, design photo storage system.
+- (rewatch)11/12/2019: The Benevolent Donut, pizza delivery with the highschooler
 - 11/19/2019: The Benevolent Donut, design API for game of checker